Madison Children's Museum proposes major addition

 You have free articles remaining.

-"They wanted to reach out early, not only to myself but to the neighborhood associations," he said, and to residents of the Capitol Point condos across Hamilton.
+“They wanted to reach out early, not only to myself but to the neighborhood associations,” he said, and to residents of the Capitol Point condos across Hamilton Street.

 Eli Judge, president of the Downtown’s neighborhood association, Capitol Neighborhoods Inc., said museum officials gave association members a “very preliminary” overview of their plans during a meeting in September.